 Italy’s World Cup record since 2006 has been simply poor.
 The country has failed to qualify for the last two World Cups, even after Federico Chiesa powered them to triumph at the 2020 Euros.

-With FIFA expanding the number of participating teams from 32 to 48 at World Cup 2026, it’ll be nearly impossible for Italy to miss out.
+With expanding the number of participating teams from 32 to 48 at World Cup 2026, it’ll be nearly impossible for Italy to miss out.

 Argentina: 3 titles (1978, 1986, 2022)